-However, it is difficult to imagine horns outside of this setting or used in the modern-day, especially if you are unsure what you are looking for beyond a boy scout with a small bugle.
+However, it’s hard to picture horns in modern times, especially if you don’t know what to look for beyond a boy scout with a small bugle.

 However, this is unfair to the horns of the world, as their variety and beauty can give boldness to an orchestra that you simply don’t get in other instruments.
-Today, we will take a closer look at horns and the different kinds you can find in the modern world.
+Today, I’ll explore horns and the different kinds you can find.

 Definition of Horn Instruments

 The term “horn” refers to a family of instruments.
-While each variety has its unique features, the basic criteria for being a horn involves:
+Despite their unique features, the main criteria for being a horn are:

 - Tubing (usually metal)